Angel1612/fylux.github.io/_posts/2017-08-16-Compiler_Optimization_Energy_Efficiency.md

 <br/>
 ## Current Research
-The idea of decoupling access from execution was initially proposed by <a href="http://dl.acm.org/citation.cfm?id=801719">J.E.
-Smith</a> at 1982.
-Nowadays, this technique is under research at <a href="http://www.it.uu.se/">Uppsala University</a>.
 You can take a look at the <a href="https://www.researchgate.net/publication/269199564_Fix_the_code_Don't_tweak_the_hardware">paper</a> that this article is based on to find the details.
 In addition, <a href="https://github.com/etascale/daedal">this</a> is the repository of an open source project to apply some of these ideas to LLVM.

 I would like to thank <a href="http://katalog.uu.se/profile/?id=N12-1860">Dr. Alexandra Jimborean</a> for introducing me this technique in an invited talk at <a href="http://www.um.es/informatica/index.php">University of Murcia</a>.